 WANDA DEGEN “Mouse Loves the Pantry” (beg-int, G, C, D): Whimsical, nature-inspired songs to share with kids of ALL AGES.
 Interactive, participatory songs that capture the imagination & holds the attention of the young listener thru rhythm & rhyme.
 Using the autoharp to help tell a story.
 For parents, grandparents, & teachers of young children as well as the autoharp player who is interested in presenting a program for kids.
 Wanda enjoys her career as a preschool music specialist and is known as “Miss Wanda” to 17 classes of young children in the Lansing, Michigan, area.
 “Sentimental Journey” (beg-int; G, C, D): A musical stroll back thru the decades.
 Familiar songs with lyrics, a little history, chord changes for accompanying the voice, and - in some cases - picking out the melody.
 The song "Sentimental Journey" was Doris Day's first #1 hit from 1945.
 Chromatic harps work best for this class.
 So many decades, so little time...

-GEORGE HAIG “Meet the 2017 Recording Endowment Winner!” (all): George is our Cohen-Grappel Recording Endowment Winner for 2016, and his CD will be released at the Bazaar Autoharp at the Gathering on Saturday.
-But before that, you’ll get a preview of George’s talent as he shares some of his tunes and experiences.
+GEORGE HAIG “Meet the 2017 Recording Endowment Winner!” (all): George was our Cohen-Grappel Recording Endowment Winner for 2016, and we are celebrating his achievement at this year's Gathering.
+During this hour, you'll get a preview of George’s talent as he shares some of his tunes and experiences.
 George will also be available for a “Hand to Hand” hour during the Gathering so you can ask him questions up close and personal.

 WAYNE AND ARTHETTA LONG “Things I Learned the Hard Way” (all): An open discussion of autoharp experiences.
 The Longs will discuss what you need or don’t need to: play, make choices, be comfortable and confident.
 They will share their autoharp journey and discuss the choices and journeys of other autoharp players.
 “Coloring and Ornamentation” (all; C and D): Wayne and Arthetta will sing/play/teach the songs “One Meatball” and “Jack-O-Diamonds,” demonstrating ways to “fill the gaps” with the autoharp when playing with other instruments or in a group.
 “Country Blues Guitar” (all): Wayne will cover a 12-bar blues in standard tuning key of A in the style of Sam “Lightnin’ ” Hopkins, with variations, to keep it interesting and make it your own.
 Then, we’ll tune to open G and get out our slides for the classic “Crossroads” introduction, otherwise known as the “Robert Johnson” Lick.